Rapha-Y/Angular_Learning/README.md

 services branch follows videos 15 to 22
 routing-demo follows videos 23 to 29
 videos 30 to 33 were not appliable

+dio branch follows an Angular course from Digital Innovation One